mohammedamcs/web-scraping/README.md

 > **Note:** It is uncertain whether this application will continue to work in the future,
 > as IMDb has the capability to change the accepted headers for each request.
 > Additionally, they may modify the CSS classes that contain the data I was extracting using Cheerio.
+> Also i need to mention that this project is intended for educational purposes only.

 ## Features